yigit/android-priority-jobqueue/README.md

 At Path, we use [GreenRobot's Eventbus](github.com/greenrobot/EventBus), you can also go with your own favorite. (e.g. [Square's Otto] (https://github.com/square/otto))
 * Job manager takes care of prioritizing jobs, checking network connection, running them in parallel etc. Especially, prioritization is very helpful if you have a resource heavy app like ours.
 * You can delay jobs.
 This is helpful in cases like sending GCM token to server.
 It is a very common task to acquire a GCM token and send it to server when user logs into your app.
 You surely don't want it to interfere with other network operations (e.g. fetching important content updates).
 * You can group jobs to ensure their serial execution, if necessary.
-For instance at Path, we group jobs related to a moment with moment's id so that we won't hit any concurrency problems due to editing same moment in multiple threads.
+For example, assume you have a messaging client and your user sent a bunch of messages when their phone had no coverage.
+When creating `SendMessageToNetwork` jobs, you can group them by conversation id (or receiver id).
+This way, messages sent to the same conversation will go in the order they are enqueued while messages sent to different conversations can still be sent it parallel.
+This will let you maximize network utilization and ensure data integrity w/o any effort on your side.
 * It is fairly unit tested and mostly documented.
 You can check [code coverage report][3] and [javadoc][4].